Using tax savings to grow your business

 Proceed with caution

-Of course, nothing to do with taxes is ever free from complications, and there are potential pitfalls to be aware of.
-Here are a few.
+Of course, nothing to do with taxes is ever free from complications, and there are always changes and potential pitfalls to be aware of.
+Here are a few to be aware of:

 Seek advice before investing